Should foreign-based players be picked for England?

 Last updated on .From the section Rugby Union

-As concern over English rugby union's finances has grown over the last year, several players have decided to earn a living abroad instead.
+As concern over English rugby union's finances has grown over the past year, several players have decided to earn a living abroad instead.

 Premiership salaries have been squeezed after the cap was reduced by £1.4m to £5m from the 2021-22 season and, although it is set to return to its former level from 2024-25, players are seeking better pay elsewhere.

-Currently, Rugby Football Union rules do not allow players based abroad to be selected for England - but an exception was made for former Wasps and Worcester players after those clubs folded.
+Rugby Football Union rules do not allow players based abroad to be selected for England - but an exception was made for former Wasps and Worcester players after those clubs folded.

+The intention of the rule - which was introduced in 2011 - is to protect the quality of the English league by ensuring the best English players play in it, and give the RFU more control and better access to England or potential England players.

-Head coach Steve Borthwick urged a rethink of this policy so that he could have his pick of all those qualified to play for England and said discussions on the matter were "ongoing".
+Head coach Steve Borthwick urged a rethink of the policy so that he could have his pick of all those qualified to play for England and said discussions on the matter were "ongoing".

 With the help of former England internationals Ugo Monye and Danny Care, here is a look at some of the key issues around selecting overseas players as well as some possible solutions.